Financial Reports

 - Go to Reports

-- Select Duplicate Check Number
+- Select Duplicate Check Numbers

 - Review any flagged duplicates and investigate